 Where is your liver?

 The liver is located in the upper right quadrant of your abdomen.
 It sits above the stomach but beneath the diaphragm.
+The size is similar to a football.
 Any pain or abnormalities in this area could signal liver problems.

 What is Alcoholic Fatty Liver Disease?